A Single Line of Computer Code Put Thousands of Innocent Turks in Jail - Slashdot

 Although...
 Russia may not be militarily threatening to invade Europe (anymore), but the economic block that would arise if Russia would join Germany economically is actually a big threat to the American Emp

+Not quite.
+Firstly what is going on here is the application of the democratic laws of the country within that country.
+What the USA or the West thinks of Erdogan is irrelevant given the laws were passed in a democratic way and are properly being ruled on by the courts of the country.
+We may disagree with it, but you'll likely find that a lot of Turks don't.
+That's the thing about democracy, it's not global, it is local.
+Frankly I'm surprised we don't sanction the USA for not doing something about their gun

+I think if you found a honest politician they'd say Erdogan is already a lost cause and Turkey is well underway to become a new Iran/Saudi-Arabia.
+I just hope we'll manage to save the Kurds somehow, even though it's a political minefield in Syria, Iraq and Iran too.
+They've made a massive effort against IS and deserve so much better than their governments are treating them.

 Proof that a revolution is needed...
-(Score:4, Insightful)
+(Score:5, Insightful)

 The fact that 150,000 people were jailed and/or tortured over their use of a piece of communication software proves that a revolution is needed.
 KMaybe 30,000 didn't actually use the software.
 It doesn't mean that abuse of the other 120,000 was justified.